A guide to human resource metrics

 This data can be collected in a budgeting spreadsheet or logged in accounting software for easy tracking and analysis.

 To get your benefits costs per employee, divide the annual costs of your benefits by the average number of workers you employ.
 You can also calculate benefits as a percentage of overall pay.
-To do so, divide the total amount you spend on benefits every year by the total you spend on salaries and wages.
+To do so, divide the total amount you spend on benefits annually by the total you spend on salaries and wages.

-How to reduce benefit costs
+How to reduce benefits costs

 You can send out an employee benefits survey to determine which benefits your employees value the most.
 If there are benefits with little to no use, you can cut those benefits without worrying about any adverse side effects.

 You should also consider alternatives to traditional employee benefits.
 Personalized benefits provide increased flexibility for your workers while helping to reduce your overall benefits costs.
-For example, you can offer a tax-free health reimbursement arrangement (HRA) in place of traditional group health insurance.
-This allows you to reimburse your employees for their qualifying medical expenses, such as out-of-pocket expenses and individual health insurance premiums, giving them more freedom to use their benefits on the medical expenses they want.
+For example, you can offer a tax-free health reimbursement arrangement (HRA) instead of traditional group health insurance.

 Your employees will value your new individualized benefits, and you get better cost control by setting maximum monthly allowances for reimbursement.